mjohnson92/web-dev-hw/Project-02/README.md

 ---
 *The coding for this **HW-01** went rather smoothly.
 The header, I'm still trying to wrap my head around the meta information.
 But when every time I go over it it starts to make more sense.
 I will need to review **Duckett** every now and then.*

-## **Week 2**
+# **Week 2**
 ---

-### Learning
----
-**There was a lot to learn this week.** *It was hard to keep up with all the new additions to the web page.
+*There was a lot to learn this week.
+It was hard to keep up with all the new additions to the web page.
 Although they are simple it's wasy to mix up a the forms.
 This week was particularly hard because I had to try to learn things a lot more quickly due to getting married this weekend and having family in town.
 I had to do the assignment last minute which I do not recommend.
 I enjoyed learning about the forms and tables though.
 It's fun to actually have a few different pages now.
 Next week I hope to be a lot more free with my schedule so I can step it up and make my page even better and advanced.
 I will have to play catch up I think when it comes to making more forms.*
 ---
 ### Coding
 ---